Nextorch P80 tactical flashlight review

 I tested the lanyard by pulling 5 times really strong and it didn’t budge so I guess it’s strong enough.
 If you care about tail-standing, the P80 is pretty stable since its tailcap is flat.

 When you charge the battery, you need to unscrew the head.
 Once it’s unscrewed a USB-C port is accessible.
 But we’ll talk about that later.

 Build Quality, knurling, threads, and anodization

-One things that drew my attention is the way the tailcap and spring are made.
-It looks like the spring hold itself in place in a tiny ridge inside the bottom of the tailcap.
+One thing that drew my attention is the way the tailcap and spring are made.
+It looks like the spring holds itself in place in a tiny ridge inside the bottom of the tailcap.
 You can’t unscrew it, so I assume you’ll have to pry it out if you ever want to take the spring out.
 Hmm interesting.

 The body tube is really thick, so I assume it can handle some abuse.
 The anodization seems very solid all across the light.

 Instead of using the famous CREE LEDs, Nextorch decided to use an Osram P9 instead.
 In terms of brightness, it’s pretty decent and in the range of a CREE XPL Led.
 The beam has a little greenish shift in the hotspot and a slightly purplish tint shift towards the edges of the spill.

 It has an orange-peel reflector to smooth out the beam and the shape of the bezel gives the beam some sort of crenelated shape.
 The bezel itself is made of stainless steel and has 3 little spikes for breaking glass or self-protection?
 Nextorch’s website states: strike bezel with nano-ceramic beads.
 The LED is centered with a white centering ring.

 One thing I noticed relatively quickly is the plastic lens.
 After inquiring at Nextorch, they told me it’s a PA lens.
 This means they are more impact-resistant and lightweight.